 The Company's quarterly financial results may vary significantly depending primarily upon factors such as the timing of significant orders, the timing of new product offerings by the Company and its competitors and product presentations.
 In addition, the Company's business historically has been seasonal, with the largest proportion of sales occurring in September, October and November of each calendar year.
+The effect of seasonality on the Company's business has been reduced with the growth of the Company's technology business.
 Factors such as quarterly variations in financial results could adversely affect the market price of the Common Stock and cause it to fluctuate substantially.
 In addition, the Company (i) may from time to time increase its operating expenses to fund greater levels of research and development, increase its sales and marketing activities, develop new distribution channels, improve its operational and financial systems and broaden its customer support capabilities and (ii) may incur significant operating expenses associated with any new acquisitions.
 To the extent that such expenses precede or are not subsequently followed by increased revenues, the Company's business, operating results and financial condition will be materially adversely affected.